eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 4. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the sound effect played when gaining XP in game.
 5. [Silent Sounds - Immersive Gameplay - Selective](https://www.nexusmods.com/starfield/mods/664) Removes Level Up, Location Discover, Mission related, Skill Magazine read and similar sounds.
 Intended for a more immersive gameplay.

-**19.1 MESHES & TEXTURES - ARMOR & WEAPONS**
-1. [Varuun Spacesuit Remade - Replacer - Dark Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a dark visor. **use this mod OR the mod below, not both**
-2. [Varuun Spacesuit Remade - Replacer - Red Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a red visor. **use this mod OR the mod above, not both**

 **22.1 MESHES & TEXTURES - FX**
-1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a larger, brighter beam.
+1. [Vanilla Flashlight Improved (VFI)](https://www.nexusmods.com/starfield/mods/701) Alternative flashlight that has a brighter beam.
+2. [1st Person Flashlight - wider beam version](https://www.nexusmods.com/starfield/mods/15890) enable this if you want a wider flashlight beam.
-2. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **enabled by default, disable if you only play in 1st person view.**
+3. [3rd Person Flashlight Fix](https://www.nexusmods.com/starfield/mods/15740) Fixes the flashlight in 3rd person, so it doesn't point at the floor when aiming down sights (ADS) **this will overwrite the 1st person flashlight mods**

 **34.1 IMMERSION**
-1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Enabled by default.
-Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
+1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, enable this if you can spare those extra 5 FPS.
 The related patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
 2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

 **40.1 FIXED AREA EDITS - CITIES & TOWNS & SETTLEMENTS**